bgold09/tweet_learn/README.md

 # tweet_learn

-The purpose of this project is - using machine learning methods - to predict whether tweets (posts on [twitter](http://twitter.com)) are informative or conversational.
+The purpose of this project is - using machine learning methods - to predict the following about tweets (posts on [twitter](http://twitter.com)):
+1. Are tweets informative or non-informative?
+2. Will a tweet be re-tweeted by another user?

 ## Installation